PLU Residency Requirement

 Meal Plan Requirement

 Students residing in traditional residence halls (all halls but South Hall) must sign-up for a meal plan.
 South Hall residents are not required to have a meal plan.
-Information on the Meal Plan Options and rates can be found at the Dining and Culinary Services website.
+Information on the Meal Plan Options and rates can be found at the Campus Restaurants website.

 Roommate / Community Living Experience